jenetics/prngine/README.md

 # PRNGine

-This library contains Pseudo Random Number Generators suitable for simulation and Monte Carlo applications, respectively.
+*PRNGine* is a pseudo-random number generator library for sequential and parallel [Monte Carlo simulations](https://de.wikipedia.org/wiki/Monte-Carlo-Simulation).
 It has been designed to work smoothly with the [Jenetics](http://jenetics.io) GA library, but it has no dependency to it.
 All PRNG implementations of this library extends the Java [Random](http://docs.oracle.com/javase/8/docs/api/java/util/Random.html) class, which makes it easily usable in other projects. *The PRNGs are* **not** *cryptographically strong RNGs.*

 The following PRNGs are currently implemented: